jtdance22/Incident-Response-Labs/Privilege escalation and data extraction.md

 ### 1. Search for user permission changes.

 Since we were alerted that privileges may have been escalated on the server containing employee PII.
 We will use MS Defender for Endpoint to begin the investigation.
 We confirm with the following query and results.
+The command "usermod -aG" was used to escalate the user "badactor" into the sudo group, granting root privileges.
 This is most likely a backdoor that the attacker has created.

 ```kql
 DeviceFileEvents